wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Q:**&ensp;Everybody says, “I am”.
 The realised man too says, “I am”.
 Where is the difference?

-**M:**&ensp;The difference is in the meaning attached to the words ‘I Am’.
+**M:**&ensp;The difference is in the meaning attached to the words ‘I am’.
 With the realised man the experience ‘I am the world, the world is mine’ is supremely valid — he thinks, feels and acts integrally and in unity with all that lives.
 He may not even know the theory and practice of self-realisation, and be born and bred free of religious and metaphysical notions.
 But there will not be the least flaw in his understanding and compassion.

 **Q:**&ensp;I may come across a beggar, naked and hungry and ask him, “Who are you?”.
 He may answer, “I am the Supreme Self”.
 “Well”, I say, “suffice you are the Supreme, change your present state”.
 What will he do?